vinicius-maia/shell-script/README.md

-# shell-script
+# General Shell Script

-General and helpfull shell scripts
+Here I'll publish some shell scripts from my learning and some that I used to solve real problems.

+Feel free to fork it!